DaziumDesignSolutions/CobaltTalon.com/contents/solutions/analytic-platform-callout.md

-Our Analytic Modules provide a turnkey solution that enables new healthcare strategies through enhanced business insight.
+Our Analytic Modules provide a turn key solution that enables new healthcare strategies through enhanced business insight.